 International Trade Show on Agriculture Machinery.
-The exhibition will be held from 24th - 26th November 2017, at Sarit Expo Centre , Nairobi , Kenya.
+The exhibition is a part of Agro-Food-Poultry, which will be held from 22 - 24 February 2019, at Sarit Expo Centre , Nairobi , Kenya.

 AGROTECNO attracts visitor from different countries as a mass visitor campaign will be launched to make a prosper event as visiting countries include Tanzania, South Africa, Congo, Sudan, Uganda, Rwanda, Botswana, Nigeria, Mali, Ethiopia, India, Egypt, UK, Germany etc.

 African equity fund invests in Kenya's General Plastics

 Tigo Tanzania has introduced a mobile Tanzania farming app that was designed to help connect farmers to agricultural services and market information including commodity market prices, availability of buyers and sellers and weather.
 Tanzania-mobile-farming According to John Wanyancha, Tigo’s Corporate Communications Manager, nearly 80% of Tanzanians participate in agricultural activities and the company is eager to support Tanzania farmers with the development of modern farming techniques.
 “We can all hold witness to how the sector of agriculture firmly contributes to socio-economic welfare of our country,” he said, “Farmers have a very significant contribution to our society.”
 In a recent interview with the East African Business Week, the Chief Researcher of the Commission of Science and Technology in Tanzania, Dr. Nicholaus Nyange indicated that mobile farming will soon become very important to Tanzania farmers.